Table Of Contents

 How To Understand, Control, And Optimize Your Azure And AWS Cloud Costs

 Azure and AWS both provide native cost management tools to help you manage your costs.
-Cost Explorer, Trusted Advisor, and the AWS Cost and Usage Report are some of the cost tools AWS provides.
+Cost Explorer, Trusted Advisor, and the AWS Cost and Usage Report are some of AWS’s cost tools.
 Azure offers Azure Cost Analysis, Advisor, and Budgets.

 Wouldn’t it be great if you could view your AWS or Azure costs in an actionable, easy-to-digest format like this: